zoghbi-a/nicer-background/README.md

 ```
 If everything runs correctly, the background spectrum `spec.b.pha` will be created inside `4693011001/spec`

+### VERSIONS:
+- **0.1.t4n20**: This is the first model presented at the NICER Observatory Science Working Group (OSWG) on June 30, 2021.
+It is based on a classification model that uses 15 parameters from the MKF file sampled every 4 seconds to classify the background data into 20 basis spectra.
+The root-mean-squared performance in the background estimates is `2.0` counts/s vs `3.2` in the 3C50 model.
+If the 1% outlier backgorund observations are discarded, the performance is `1.3` counts/s (vs `2.3` for the 3C50 model).

+- **0.2.t4n20**: This is an enhanced version of 0.1.t4n20, released on July 11, 2021.
+It is based on more MKKF parameters, 27 in total, including the KP index from the geomagnetic data.
+It is also a classification model that samples the MKF parameters every 4 seconds that classifies the background data into 20 basis spectra.
+The root-mean-squared performance in the background estimates is `1.7` counts/s vs `3.2` in the 3C50 model.
+If the 1% outlier backgorund observations are discarded, the performance is `0.87` counts/s (vs `2.3` for the 3C50 model).

 ### WARNING
 This is a basic version that uses 50 MPUs (standard 52 minus 14 and 34) using standard filtering criteria.
 If  you use a different number of MPUs, you will have to scale the background spectrum accordingly.